woozyking/ocrmypdf-web/README.md

 Otherwise, it's conceptually the same and I encourage you to pick what suits you.

+This project is also assisted through ChatGPT (based on the GPT-3.5 model at the time).
+The full interaction log can be found in [ChatGPT.md](ChatGPT.md).
+Not everything was helpful but this makes experimenting and iterating on small side projects much more enjoyable than they already were.

 ## Requirements

 * Docker (with `docker-compose`)